mapcrafter/mapcrafter/README.md

 Thanks to pigmap and Minecraft Overviewer, whose documentations and source code were very helpful.
-I also used the alpha blending code of pigmap and some maps stuff of template from Minecraft Overviewer.
+I also used the alpha blending code of pigmap and some maps stuff of the template from Minecraft Overviewer.

 ## How to use the renderer ##